mayconfsbrito/devops-challenge-terraform/README.md

 - Enable multi-factor authentication (MFA) for all users
 - Use just private subnets to run the database on the cloud
 - Define the least viable policy actions to lambda functions
-- Run as much job tests on the Test stage of the CI pipeline as possible (like vulnerability scanning, DAST, SAST, unit tests and others)
+- Run as many job tests on the Test stage of the CI pipeline as possible (like vulnerability scanning, DAST, SAST, unit tests and others)
 - Check the saturation, latency and usage of the application using observability tools to balance the right resources to this architecture
+- Use SSO to authenticate to other services
+- Integrate AzureAD with AWS IAM linking real users from AD to IAM Roles to manage AWS resources and services

 ## Disaster Recovery Plan (Bonus)